Winning NEC Bids for Small Contractors: Planning Your Way to Procurement Success

 Early warning approach and risk allowances

-Evidence of planning tools (like Primavera P6)
+Evidence of planning tools (e.g. Primavera P6)

 A clear understanding of Accepted Programme requirements

-👉 Best practice: Create a baseline tender programme that meets NEC Clause 31.2-even at bid stage.
+Best practice: Create a baseline tender programme that meets NEC Clause 31.2-even at bid stage.
 This demonstrates contract readiness and differentiates your bid.

 2. Why Small Contractors Lose Bids-And How to Fix It